AEin-yx/HTTP-Server-/docs/index.md

 ## Prerequisites
 Some Prerequisites to understand websocket programming.
 Lets start with why are we even learning socket programming and what is socket and why we need it?

 What is socket?
 There are programs in a computer running and they depend on each other to get the task done for task like facilitating communication and coordination between separate processes.This processes are called InterProcessCommunication and to ensure that they talk with each other we use sockets which are basically "pipes which can send and recieve data" or say "a way to speak to other programs using standard Unix file descriptors" for unix systems and for windows we use handles and the underlying structure is different from unix systems.

-file descriptors?They are like an integer associated with any unix files, yes everything in unix is a file or so.The file descriptor for network communication can be found using the system routine socket().
+File descriptors?They are like an integer associated with any unix files, yes everything in unix is a file or so.The file descriptor for network communication can be found using the system routine socket().
 ##For Unix Systems
 For Internet Sockets we have two sockets,
 1.Stream socket  (SOCK_STREAM)
 2.DataGram socket (SOCK_DGRAM)
 ##For Windows System

 1.Winsock
 When we put 1,2 as input in one end of the pipe we get 1,2 in same orderly fashion.How do stream socket are so reliable in data transmission quality.
 You may have heard the famous protocol pair of TCP/IP which most of the internet uses.Guess what,The protocol of stream socket is TCP/IP.

 Who uses DGRAM?